PaulBernier/castl/README.md

--n, --linenumber     |Print line numbers if -v or --cat options are active -a, --annotation     |Use annotations to optimize generated code -g, --heuristic      |Enable heuristic compilation --cat                |Don't execute, just print the code that would be run --jit                |Compile for LuaJIT (and execute with LuaJIT instead of Lua 5.2 interpreter) --mini               |Minify AST using Esmangle before compiling.
+-n, --linenumber     |Print line numbers if -v or --cat options are active -a, --annotation     |Use annotations to optimize generated code -g, --heuristic      |Enable heuristic compilation --babel              |Run Babel on the code to transform ES6 code to ES5 code compatible with castl transpiler --cat                |Don't execute, just print the code that would be run --jit                |Compile for LuaJIT (and execute with LuaJIT instead of Lua 5.2 interpreter) --mini               |Minify AST using Esmangle before compiling.
 Size of outputted file is shrunk